 When, in the late 40’s, the old North Side Jewish neighborhood began its exodus to Milwaukee’s West Side, the Congregation purchased land on the current 54th Street site and commenced its building campaign.
 Once again the community opened its heart to Rabbi Twerski, and in the fall of 1950 the present facility was completed.
 Since its move, and the substantially larger quarters available, the Congregation has grown in every conceivable way.
 Critical to this growth were the generous individuals who gave of themselves in many leadership capacities.
 Prominent in this group are those who occupied the President’s chair:

 Messrs Phil Levin, Jack Hirschbein, Frank Grossman, Sam Bass, Harry Hack and the current President Julius Ertel.

 Rabbi Michel Twerski, this evening’s “guest of honor” came to Milwaukee in 1961 to assist his father, in the Congregation’s Rabbinate.
 All the rest is current history, and needs no further comment.

-This year, 5776 (2016), marks seventy seven years since Beth Jehudah was established under the leadership of the Rebbe, Rabbi Jacob Twerski of blessed memory.
+This year, 5777 (2017), marks seventy eight years since Beth Jehudah was established under the leadership of the Rebbe, Rabbi Jacob Twerski of blessed memory.
 These seventy seven years have enriched the lives of thousands and his legacy continues to flourish under the leadership of his offspring, Rabbi Michel Twerski and his son Rabbi Benzion Twerski.
 For the record, our real current president is Dennis Armstrong.